-I am presenting a starting point for your healing journey.
-DOC (Direct your Own Care) is a framework that breaks down chronic pain into basic parts that will enable you to develop your own treatment plan.
+DOC (Direct your Own Care) is a framework that breaks down chronic pain into basic parts that will enable you to discover your own solution.
 It evolved from my own 15-year experience suffering from chronic pain with the last seven being extreme.
 I was fortunate to work my way back to a rich and full life.
-Helping my patients heal from chronic pain has been an incredibly enjoyable and rewarding phase of my career.
+Helping my patients find their own way out of chronic pain has been an incredibly enjoyable and rewarding phase of my career.

 There are three parts to solving your pain:

-- Second, all the variables relevant to your situation must be addressed at the same time.
+- Second, all the variables relevant to your situation must be addressed simultaneously.

-- Finally, every successful patient has taken full responsibility and taken control of his or her own care.
+- Finally, every successful patient has taken control of his or her own care.

 Pain impulses begin with stimulation of pain receptors and are sent to the brain through peripheral nerves and the spinal cord.
 In the brain a substance called myelin is laid down with repetition that etches in these pain circuits.
-The process is similar to an athlete or musician learning a skill.
+Myelin can roughly be compared to the insulation around an electric wire that improves the speed of conduction.
+The process is similar to an athlete, artist or musician learning a skill.
 However the frequency of chronic pain impulses is more like a machine gun.
 Pain circuits become deeply embedded in the nervous system within six to twelve months.
 Similar to knowing how to ride a bicycle they are permanent.

-Pain signals danger causing anxiety.
-Your body secretes adrenaline, which is intended to protect you by increasing your heart rate and increasing the blood flow to your muscles.
+Pain signals danger, which creates anxiety.
+Your body secretes adrenaline, cortisol and other stress chemicals, which protects you by increasing your heart rate and increasing the blood flow to your muscles.
 It also shuts down the blood supply to the frontal lobe of your brain (your thinking center) and amplifies the sensation of pain.
 Every millisecond of your life has evolved around avoiding anxiety.
 It is the only reason the human organism has survived.
 Your bodily responses to the environment are not centered on having a great time.
 Anxiety, Anger, and Adrenaline

 Trapped by Pain

-Anxiety is a neurological response to a threat.
-It is a mental reflex that sets off an automatic protective response.
+Anxiety is a neurophysiological response to a threat.
+It’s a mental reflex that sets off an automatic protective response.
 So similar to pain circuits anxiety pathways are also permanently etched in and become stronger with repetition.
 That is why every human experiences increasing anxiety with age.
-If they do not then their body will adversely respond with other physical responses.
+If they don’t, then their body will adversely respond with other physical responses.
 There are over 30 different symptoms that may occur.
-There is no exception.
-It is just a matter of degree.
+There are no exceptions.
+It is just a matter of degree, type of manifestations and coping skills.

 As chronic pain always creates anxiety and frustration they are neurologically linked.
 Neuroscientists have a saying, “Neurons that fire together, wire together.”

 It sounds like a dismal situation and it is if you approach the problem with traditional methods.
 Trying to deal with irrational pathways with rational means cannot work.
+The unconscious brain is a more than a million time stronger than the conscious brain.
 The more attention that is paid to what I call “The Terrifying Triad” of pain, anxiety, and anger the stronger they will become.
 If you try to ignore them then it becomes even worse.
 The more you try not to think about something you will think about it more.
 So what is the solution?
+White bears

 It has been recently discovered that the brain has a tremendous capacity to change at any age.
 The descriptive term is “neuroplasticity.”
 We do know that in chronic pain peoples’ brains physically shrink.
 Fortunately it re-expands with resolution of the pain.
 It is possible by using simple tools to both shift off these pathways onto non-painful circuits and to stimulate the formation of new pathways.
 Although there are many ways of accomplishing this I am presenting the starting point, which has been the foundation for essentially every patient I have seen successfully become pain free.